 Any fuel storage proposals must be cleared by the ECO before any storage or stockpiling takes place.
-If the contractor proposes to install above-ground fuel storage tanks for use during the construction phase of the project, the following basic requirements must be adhered to:
+Installation of above-ground fuel storage tanks for use during maintenance activities will not be allowed.
+Fuel may be brought onto site and stored within a portable fuel bowser, or 200l drums.
+Fuel storage following basic requirements must be adhered to:

-- A Method Statement, explaining the method of storage and mitigation measures to prevent spillages must be submitted to the ECO and accepted prior to the installation of such a fuel storage facility (please note that storage of any dangerous goods/fuel of 30 cubic meters or more require environmental authorisation). - The fuel tank must be placed within a completely sealed concrete bund (containment structure) which must be able to contain at least 120% of the total capacity of the fuel tank. - The bunded area should be build to be at least a third wider (on all sides) than the base of the fuel tank in order to maximise its capability to contain spillages and leakages. - The fuel distributor must also be located within bunded area to better prevent against accidental spillages during refuelling. - In addition, drip trays are to be used during refuelling. - All vehicles, equipment, fuel and petroleum services and containers must be maintained in a good condition that prevents leakage and possible contamination of soil or water supplies. - Fuel storage areas must comply with general fire safety requirements. - Fuel storage areas must be at least 100m from any watercourses.
+- A Method Statement, explaining the method of storage and mitigation measures to prevent spillages must be submitted to the ECO and accepted prior to the installation of such a fuel storage facility (please note that storage of any dangerous goods/fuel of 30 cubic meters or more require environmental authorisation). - The fuel drums/bowsers must be placed within a completely sealed bund (containment structure) which must be able to contain at least 120% of the total capacity of the fuel tank. - The bunded area should be built to be at least a third wider (on all sides) than the base of the fuel tank in order to maximise its capability to contain spillages and leakages. - The fuel distributor must also be located within bunded area to better prevent against accidental spillages during refuelling. - In addition, drip trays are to be used during refuelling. - All vehicles, equipment, fuel and petroleum services and containers must be maintained in a good condition that prevents leakage and possible contamination of soil or water supplies. - Fuel storage areas must comply with general fire safety requirements. - Fuel storage areas must be at least 100m from any watercourses. - Vehicles should preferably be fuelled offsite before coming to site.